Experience student life

 What is it like to live in Scotland?

 Scotland is located in the northern part of Great Britain.
 The country has 800 small islands including Arran, Lewis, Harris and Skye.
-Scotland was voted the Most Beautiful Country in the World by Rough Guides in 2019, and it’s easy to see why.
+Glasgow is ranked 4th best student city in the UK (QS Best Student Cities 2024), and it’s easy to see why.

 The country is famous for its breathtaking landscapes, stunning mountains and historic castles.
 It is the perfect place to enjoy a wide range of outdoor activities, including hiking, kayaking and mountain biking.